Can anything be done for adults with strabismus (misaligned eyes)?

 Is eye muscle surgery risky for adults?

 Every surgical procedure has some risks.
 For strabismus surgery, the most common risks are residual misalignment of the eyes and double vision.
 Most double vision that occurs after strabismus surgery is temporary; however, persistent double vision is possible.
 Fortunately, the more serious risks are rare.
-These risks include anesthetic complications, infection, bleeding, retinal detachment, and decreased vision.
+These risks include anesthetic complications, scarring on the white of the eye, infection, droopiness of the eyelids, bleeding, retinal detachment, and decreased vision.
 Health risks vary with the general health of the individual.
 For those in poor health, surgery under local anesthesia instead of general anesthesia may be considered.

 How successful is eye muscle surgery?